drivera123/LDRS591/_posts/2018-01-01-hi-this-is-layla.md

 published: true
 post_date: 2018-01-01 08:30:19
 ---
-Hi,
+<p>Hi,</p>

-I am Layla Zhang, an international student.
+<p>I am Layla Zhang, an international student.
 This is my first time to have an online course.
 I still have a lot of questions and a lot to learn.
-Please feel free to comment and send me the messages.
+Please feel free to comment and send me the messages.</p>

-&nbsp;
+<p>&nbsp;</p>